Irish Cancer Society announces new investment in cancer research leadership

 The Irish Cancer Society has today announced a major investment to foster the growth of cancer research, which it hopes will significantly benefit people with cancer in Ireland.

-This Irish Cancer Society grant will allow Prof O’Gorman to dedicate two days a week to developing and growing new areas of cancer research for the benefit of patients in Ireland.
-His research will focus on multiple myeloma, a cancer of the plasma cells in the bone marrow.
+This Irish Cancer Society grant will allow Prof Kelly to dedicate two days a week to developing and growing new areas of cancer research for the benefit of patients in Ireland.

-As those at the forefront of patient care, doctors such as Prof O’Gorman are well placed to lead on research that can make improvements in cancer care and treatment.
+As those at the forefront of patient care, clinicians such as Prof Kelly are well placed to lead on research that can make improvements in cancer care and treatment.

-The Irish Cancer Society will continue to monitor Prof O’Gorman’s progress throughout his funding term, ensuring that his research is carried out to world-class standards.
-As part of the funding agreement, measures will be put in place to ensure that Prof O’Gorman’s dedicated research time will have no negative impact on patients and patient care.
+The Irish Cancer Society will continue to monitor Prof Kelly’s progress throughout the funding term, ensuring that her research is carried out to world-class standards.
+As part of the funding agreement, measures will be put in place to ensure that Prof Kelly’s dedicated research time will have no negative impact on patients and patient care.